andre-ye/andre-ye.github.io/history/winter/study-guide/winter-final-study-guide.md

 <br>

 ### Neoliberalism
-Relevant lecture: [Neoliberalism: A Changing Political Economy](https://andre-ye.github.io/history/winter/lectures/neoliberalism){:target="_blank"}
+Relevant lecture: ["Neoliberalism: A Changing Political Economy"](https://andre-ye.github.io/history/winter/lectures/neoliberalism){:target="_blank"}

 *Bottom line*: Free market economics re-emerged as an answer to stagflation that Keynesian economics could not answer.
 Hence, free-market solutions were applied to emerging structural problems that resulted from deindustrialization.
 By the 1980s, a significant neoliberal shift had emerged, marked by the era of Reagan.